 - 1. RoboInst writes the network location of the miniroot (and a new IRIX 6.5 sash if the client is running an earlier release of IRIX than 6.5) in the disk volume header on the clients. - 2.
 RoboInst reboots the client using the new sash. - 3.
 RoboInst relocates the swap and root partitions on the client disk if a relocation is specified (see "Disk Partitions and RoboInst," below). - 4.
 The sash sets an environment variable on the client to signal a RoboInst installation; then it loads the miniroot from its network location to the swap partition on the client. - 5.
-The sash copies the files in the configuration directory to the /custom directory in the miniroot filesystem. - 6.
-Actions specified in the miniroot configuration files (such as fx, inst, and postinst commands) are executed. - 7.
+The miniroot configures networking via DHCP, BOOTP1533, or the PROM variables, as specified in the startup command. - 6.
+The miniroot copies the files in the configuration directory to the /custom directory in the miniroot filesystem. - 7.
+Actions specified in the mrconfig file (such as fx, inst, and postinst commands) are executed. - 8.
 The client system is returned to multiuser mode.